dpazavalos/AdvPyProg/Chapter_16-17/README.md

 # Intro to Async Programming

+## Chapter 16
+##### what is the idea behind asynchronous programming?
+-Async resolves around task switching, especially in regards to scenarios where one task requires excessive wait time.
+Can also be used to do quickly finish short tasks

+##### how is Async programming different from synchronous programming?
+Synchronous, or sequential, tackles tasks as they are written.
+Async can swap between tasks

+##### How is async different from threading and multiprocessing?
+Threading and multiprocessing create multiple copies of running code, able to execute in a parallel and partitioned fashion.
+Async operates in one instance, sharing resources and data

+## Chapter 17
+##### What is Async programming?
+What advantages?
+Allows switching between tasks and functions, via event loops and dedicated async functions

+##### What are the main elements in an asynchronous program?
+How do they interact?
+- Event Loops - handles all tasks to be run asynchronously.
+Is responsible for task swap
+- Coroutines - tasks handled by event loops.
+Basically async function wrappers
+- Futures - placeholders for results returned by coroutines

+##### What are async and await?
+What purpose do they serve?
+- async - async def func(): creats an async function
+- await - releases control to Event loop (allow loop to swap tasks)

+##### What options does asyncio provide, in terms of implementing async programming?
+- asyncio.get_event_loop() - provides a new AbstractEventLoop, to handle coroutines.
+(Note that asyncio has a 'global' loop that can be used)
+- AbstractEventLoop.create_task() - Inputs a coroutine to add to event loop task list
+- AbstractEventLoop.run_until_complete() - Called by loop.
+Executes until future is returned.
+                        No other code can run until loop is complete and future returned
+- AbstractEventLoop.run_forever - Like run_until_complete, but will only close loop on explicit .stop() Good for servers
+- AbstractEventLoop.stop() - Safely stop event loop at next available await.
+- AbstractEventLoop.sleep() - a coroutine used to cause immediate task switch event
+- AbstractEventLoop.wait() - Takes a list of futures and awaits their execution (sub-coroutines)

+##### what are the improvements in regards to asynchronous programming provided in 3.7?
+- async/await are reserved keywords
+- Asyncio now has a .run() to simplify boilerplate (rather than adding to an AbstractEventLoop obj, call .run() and add to Asyncio
+Perf improvement

+##### What are blocking functions?
+Why do they pose a problem for traditional async?
+Tasks that prevent any Event Loop switching (read data, Stdin, large math, etc) Async will usually offer worse performance when blocking functions exist.
+Consider concurrent.futures.ThreadPoolExecutor or .ProcessPoolExecutor

+##### How does concurrent.futures provide solution to blocking functions for async?
+Options?
+High level interface for async functions.
+Allows handling regular functions rather than coroutines, via multithreading or processing
+If crunching numbers (high blocking) consider Executor

+##Scripts
 ### 01.py
 Asynchronous Prime finder, checking if numbers 9_637_529_763_296_797, 427_920_331, and 157 are prime via incrementation.